leerikss/barcode-decoder/README.md

 # About
-A simple app for decoding an image that is copied into the clipboard, placing the decoded back code to the clipboard.
+A very simple app for decoding an image that is copied into the computer clipboard, placing the decoded code back code to the clipboard.
 I created this for personal usage when paying invoices using online banking services.
-I basically take a screenshot of the barcode (usually from a PDF) into the clipboard, than run this app, then paste the decoded code (now in clipboard) into a specific field on my online banking web page.
+I basically take a screenshot of the barcode (usually from a PDF file) into the clipboard, than run this app, than paste the decoded code (now in clipboard) into a specific field on my online banking web page.

 # How to build